jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   the terminal shows passing tests

 The `try statement`_ is used to catch/handle exceptions in Python.
-It allows the program to make a decision when it encounters an Exception instead of ending execution.
+It allows the program to make a decision when it runs into an Exception_.
 I think of it as

 * ``try`` **this**
 * ``except Exception`` - when **this** raises ``Exception`` run the code in this block